aspose-total/Aspose.Total-Products/total/en/cpp/conversion/emlx-to-svg/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EMLX to SVG" h2="Transform EMLX to SVG within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EMLX file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to SVG.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+As a C++ developer, you may need to add email conversion features inside your applications.
+For example, you may need to convert EMLX file format to HTML.
+This can be done using the Aspose.Email for C++ API.
+After that, you may need to export HTML to SVG.
+This can be done using the Aspose.Words for C++ API.

+<h2>How Aspose.Total Helps for EMLX to SVG Conversion</h2>

+Aspose.Total for C++ is a package that includes both the Aspose.Email for C++ and Aspose.Words for C++ APIs.
+This package makes it easy to convert EMLX file format to HTML and then export HTML to SVG.
+It also includes other APIs that can be used to create, manipulate, and convert various file formats.
+Aspose.Total for C++ is a great solution for C++ developers who need to add email conversion features to their applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}